cherrybit-studios/little_heroes/README.md

 You can check the game at https://cherrybit.studio/little_heroes.

-For now the game is super simple and includes only a party editor menu, with more features comming out as the asset pack has progress.
+For now the game is super simple and includes only a party editor menu, with more features coming out as the asset pack has progress.